gajanangodbole112/moviezApp/README.md

 MOvieZ App

+How to access:
+please find source code in master branch and checkout.

 What is in the app:
 1. Fetching movie list and showing in home screen
 2. showing movies details in details screen.